 On May 1, 2014, we entered into a \$1.25 billion amended and restated senior unsecured revolving credit agreement that matures on May 1, 2019, or the Amended and Restated Credit Agreement.
-The Amended and Restated Credit Agreement will be used for working capital requirements and other general partnership purposes including acquisitions.
+The Amended and Restated Credit Agreement is used for working capital requirements and other general partnership purposes including acquisitions.

 Our cost of borrowing under the Amended and Restated Credit Agreement is determined by a ratings-based pricing grid.
-In the first quarter of 2015, our credit rating was lowered below investment grade.
-As a result of this ratings action, interest rates under the Amended and Restated Credit Agreement increased to: (1) LIBOR, plus an applicable margin of 1.45% based on our current credit rating; or (2) (a) the base rate which shall be the higher of Wells Fargo Bank N.A.'s prime rate, the Federal Funds rate plus 0.50% or the LIBOR Market Index rate plus 1%, plus (b) an applicable margin of 0.45% based on our current credit rating.
+Indebtedness under the Amended and Restated Credit Agreement bears interest at either: (1) LIBOR, plus an applicable margin of 1.45% based on our current credit rating; or (2) (a) the base rate which shall be the higher of Wells Fargo Bank N.A.'s prime rate, the Federal Funds rate, plus 0.50% or the LIBOR Market Index rate, plus 1%, plus (b) an applicable margin of 0.45% based on our current credit rating.
 The Amended and Restated Credit Agreement incurs an annual facility fee of 0.30% based on our current credit rating.
 This fee is paid on drawn and undrawn portions of the \$1.25 billion Amended and Restated Credit Agreement.

-As of March 31, 2015, we had unused capacity of \$1,249 million, net of letters of credit, under the Amended and Restated Credit Agreement, of which \$1,205 million was available for general working capital purposes.
-Our borrowing capacity may be limited by financial covenant requirements set forth in the Amended and Restated Credit Agreement.
+As of September 30, 2015, we had unused capacity of \$1,133 million, net of letters of credit, under the Amended and Restated Credit Agreement, all of which was available for working capital and other general partnership purposes.
+Our borrowing capacity may be limited by financial covenants set forth in the Amended and Restated Credit Agreement.
 Except in the case of a default, amounts borrowed under our Amended and Restated Credit Agreement will not become due prior to the May 1, 2019 maturity date.

-The Amended and Restated Credit Agreement requires us to maintain a leverage ratio (the ratio of our consolidated indebtedness to our consolidated EBITDA, in each case as is defined by the Credit Agreement) of not more than 5.0 to 1.0, and following the consummation of qualifying acquisitions, not more than 5.5 to 1.0, on a temporary basis for three consecutive quarters, including the quarter in which such acquisition is consummated.
+The Amended and Restated Credit Agreement requires us to maintain a leverage ratio (the ratio of our consolidated indebtedness to our consolidated EBITDA, in each case as is defined by the Amended and Restated Credit Agreement) of not more than 5.0 to 1.0, and following the consummation of qualifying acquisitions, not more than 5.5 to 1.0, on a temporary basis for three consecutive quarters, including the quarter in which such acquisition is consummated.